Any Real Estate Agent can put your house in the MLS, but few have a strategy for selling it.

 Make The House Available Don't turn down showings if at all possible.
 The buyers have other options and will move on.

-The old standards still hold.
-When the house is to be shown, turn on all the lights, open all the curtains and blinds, make sure the temperature is comfortable (if it is too hot or too cold, buyers won't linger and will be left with a negative impression).
+The Old Rules Still Apply When the house is to be shown, turn on all the lights, open all the curtains and blinds, make sure the temperature is comfortable (if it is too hot or too cold, buyers won't linger and will be left with a negative impression).
 Make sure the house smells, well, neutral.
 A house shouldn't smell at all.
 Air fresheners and scented candles (toxic to many people) mask odors and cause buyers to wonder what is being covered up.
+Do what it takes to erradicate pet odors.
+If you house is musty and moldy, get a professional to figure out why and fix it properly.
+Mold is a health hazzard and you should NEVER clean it yourself.
+Never.

-Expect a low offer.
-Every buyer is still looking for the "deal" right now.
-The recession created a new mindset for buyers, and they are more demanding and have higher standards for the house than they used to have.
-They will come in low with an offer as most buyers today are still nevous about the market and don't want to risk "overpaying" or losing value if the market dips again.
-Don't get insulted, but be ready to make a counter-offer.
+Expect a Low Offer The recession created a new mindset for buyers, and they are more demanding and have higher standards for the house than they used to have.
+Buyers are also afraid of spending too much on a house that may lose value again in the future. as the economy continues to strengthen, buyers will gain more confidence.
+But just understand that they will come in low with an offer.
+Don't get insulted but be ready to make a counter-offer.
 If the buyers realize the value of your home compared with the others they have seen, they will come up to a reasonable price.

 Here is what I will do to market your home successfully: